geospatialem/conferences/2015/GirlDevelopIt-Git.md

 ### Branch Conflicts
 Git will make you resolve conflicts before merging.
 When you try and run a merge and run into conflicts your file will change to show you the conflicts in your file(s).
 From here, edit them as you wish for them to appear.
 Then use `git commit -m '[your message goes here]'` to commit the changes. **_Hooray!_**

+### Merge edits from master to a working branch

+1. Checkout the branch you are working in: `git checkout <working-branch-name>`

+2. Get up-to-date with the origin `git fetch origin`

+3. Merge in the changes on the master branch. `git merge origin/master`

+If any conflicts arise, Git will tell you and you will be able to edit them as they present themselves.
+Once you are satisfied do a commit message and push, as you normally would.
+You can do the third step above to verify your edits are the same as the master once completed.

 ## Fork/Forking
 Use/Contribute to a repo owned by someone else.
 Forking creates a personal copy in your account of someone else's repo.
 A fork makes it easy for you to modify the code, and for contributions, if the owner chooses to accept your changes.